Taste Meridian

 What to serve with it

-• hot matcha tea or sencha green tea
+• hot sencha green tea

 • sparkling water with lemon wedge